Franz Hasil

 Franz Hasil (born 28 July 1944 in Vienna) is a former Austrian footballer.

 Club career

-Born in Vienna, Hasil started his career at local giants Rapid Wien before moving abroad to play for Schalke 04.
-After one season in Germany, he moved to Feyenoord and was part of their European Cup victory in 1970.
-He was sold to Austria Klagenfurt for €23,000.
+Born in Vienna, Hasil started his career at local giants Rapid Wien, winning three league titles and one cup.
+After one season in West Germany with Schalke 04, he moved to Feyenoord where he played under fellow Austrian Ernst Happel, winning the European Cup and the Intercontinental Cup in 1970, and the Eredivisie in 1971.
+He was sold to Austria Klagenfurt for €23,000 in 1973.

 International career

 He earned 21 caps for the Austria national football team, scoring two goals.